chrisjsimpson/amber-secrets-ci-example/README.md

 Every CI/CD system has a different interface, amber reduces the compexity with [only one](https://xkcd.com/927/) place to manage such secrets.

-## tldr: how do I store secrets using amber for different environments?
+## tldr: How do I store secrets using amber for different environments?

 1. Init `amber` one-time and put the secret key somewhere safe 🔐
   ```